American Nightmare (film): Production

 Principal photography of American Nightmare took place in Toronto in 1980 on a budget of CA $200,000.
 The film was executive-produced by Paul Lynch, director of Prom Night (1980); its producer, Ray Sager, had also served as a producer on Lynch's film, as well as the Canadian slasher films Terror Train (1980) and My Bloody Valentine (1981).

 Release

 American Nightmare opened theatrically in Edmonton on March 18, 1983 through Pan-Canadian Film Distributors.
 It subsequently aired on television in the United States on May 10, 1983.
 U.S. distribution was handled by Manos Films Limited.

 Critical response

-In his book Legacy of Blood: A Comprehensive Guide to Slasher Movies (2004), film writer Jim Harper notes that the film is "handled in traditional slasher style... done quite well, with a few stylistic flourishes her and there."
+In his book Legacy of Blood: A Comprehensive Guide to Slasher Movies (2004), film writer Jim Harper notes that the film is "handled in traditional slasher style... done quite well, with a few stylistic flourishes here and there."
 Film critic and writer Scott Aaron Stine deemed American Nightmare a "seedy murder mystery" that will "undoubtedly interest fans of '70s sleaze more than '80s horror or splatter."